I am extremely passionate about design and development; I love working with teams to create and ship compelling products.

-Backend: I have been deep diving into GraphQL for the backend Node app using the Micro library, deployed on AWS Lambda via Apex Up.
+Backend: I have been deep diving into GraphQL for the backend Node app using the Micro Apollo library, deployed on AWS Lambda via Apex Up.

-Frontend: On the Frontend I am using the latest version of Angular with the Apollo GraphQL frontend client.
+Frontend: On the Frontend I am using the latest version of Angular with the Apollo frontend client.
 I generate all my Typescript typing for the frontend GraphQL queries by introspecting the GraphQL backend.

 Package managment & Testing: The frontend and backend are setup in a mono repo using Yarn workspaces, unit and integration tests written with Jasmine, Karma and Supertest.

 Infrastructure: I have also been brushing up on my infrastructure skills.
 Deploying to AWS with Docker and Kubernetes via Terraform.
 I am enjoying a CI / CD workflow provided by Bitbucket pipelines.

 ParkNow is a multi national company that provides pay by phone solutions to local goverment and private companies.

 Angular 2 with NGRX: ParkNow had a large front end development Team of 8 developers.
 I helped refocus the technical direction of the app we were building, making the case with managment for NGRX which is particuarly well suited to large complex REST applications.

 Mentoring, Testing and Pair Programming: I pair programmed with multiple developers on the team and helped them better appreciate TDD, which works particuarly well with NGRX (Redux), I also introduced Wallaby JS, a test runner.
 I mentored junior developer on how and where to break down the app into smaller more managable chunks.